danstonedev/pt-ehr-simulator/README.md

-# PT EMR Simulator - Pure Frontend Application
+# PT EMR Simulator — Pure Frontend Application (Single-source in app/)

 A comprehensive Physical Therapy Electronic Medical Record simulator built as a **pure frontend application** with no backend dependencies.